 In conclusion, it is wise to appropriate as much money as necessary to receive the best roof available for your dwelling.
 Keep in mind that your roof is one of the most important components to protect your investment, personal possessions and peace of mind.

 Now that you know the different signs to look out for, it’s important to be proactive.
 If you notice your roof has any of the above problems, contact a professional to inspect your roof and help you determine your options.

 If you would like to review a Roof Inspection Report, click here.

-The writer, Tom Rosenberger has lived and worked in Costa Rica for 25 years and from his travels throughout the country inspecting homes and condominiums, he has acquired a wealth of knowledge about construction in Costa Rica.
+The writer, Tom Rosenberger has lived and worked in Costa Rica since 1993 and from his travels throughout the country inspecting homes and condominiums, he has acquired a wealth of knowledge about construction in Costa Rica.
 If you have questions and would like to contact Tom click here.